Deanelle/deanelle/README.md

 - Code: [Queries for Immunizations](https://github.com/Deanelle/deanelle/blob/main/SQL%20Queries)

-- Goal: To analyze county-level inflenza vaccinsation trends in North Carolina, identifying geographic and demographic disparities.
+- Goal: To analyze county-level influenza vaccination trends in North Carolina, identifying geographic and demographic disparities.
 This project provides population health tesms with actionable insights needed to design targeted outreach and increase immmunization coverage in high-risk communities.

 - Description: The dataset in this project comes from the Behavioral Risk Factor Surveillance System and the North Carolina Immunization Registry from 2022-2025.
 This project includes the following steps: data cleaning in python, running queries in SQL, and visualation in with a dashboard in Tableau.